TJBChris/YTReference/3dprints/RadioShackSign/README.md

 If you want hollow letters with no backing (for a lighted sign, perhaps), your high-level steps are:

 1. Create a new project in your slicer.
+1. Import one or more letters (depending on the size of the letters and your printer's volume).
 1. Flip the letters 180 degrees on the Z axis (so the faces of the letters are on the print bed).
 1. Magnify the length and width letters to your desired size.
 I streched mine to 500% of their original size.
 1. Adjust the height as well...I used 50 mm.